-Food quality: A light pre-activity breakfast is served and consists of a selection of cereals, toast, muffins, fruit, yogurts and tea and coffee.
+A light pre-activity breakfast is served and consists of a selection of cereals, toast, muffins, fruit, yoghurts and tea and coffee.

-High tea is served prior to going out on your afternoon activity.
-We enjoyed really tasty breaded chicken strips, accompanied by a sweet chilli sauce, and mini caramel tarts (we have to admit to having more than one of these!
+High tea is served prior to your afternoon activity.
+We enjoyed really tasty breaded chicken strips, accompanied by a sweet chilli sauce, and mini caramel tarts (we have to admit to having more than one of these!).
 This was one of the best teas we had all trip.

-Dinner is mostly served buffet-style however on our last visit in April 2013 we were there on a Monday, which is their traditional night.
+Dinner is mostly served buffet-style but on our last visit in April 2013 we were there on a Monday, which is the camp’s ‘traditional’ night.
 One of the guides spoke about their traditions and culture, and the staff choir sang beautifully.
 This was then followed by a traditional dinner of shredded beef, mielie pap (basically ground corn, similar to mashed potato, but thicker in consistency), tomato and onion sauce, butternut, cabbage and corn on the cob.
-For pudding we had a ‘Botswana donut’ with honey
+For pudding we had a ‘Botswana doughnut’ with honey